Asheville truck accident attorney

 While it is accurate that, statistically, fewer commercial truck drivers are involved as at-fault drivers in a motor vehicle collision than single family vehicles, nearly 25% of the reported truck accidents included a fatality, with 28% of the accidents had an incapacitating injury.
 Truck accidents are far more serious on average than other types of motor vehicle collisions, and commercial truck drivers are held to a higher standard of behavior as a result.

 The types of traumatic injuries that can occur in a truck collision include traumatic brain injuries, broken bones, fractures, rotator cuff tears, back and neck injuries, and the emotional trauma of being involved in a serious injury.
-Melrose Law is here to help you deal with the legal issues of being struck by a commercial truck while you focus on getting healthy again.
+Melrose Law’s accident attorneys are here to help you deal with the legal issues of being struck by a commercial truck while you focus on getting healthy again.
+We will hunt down all applicable insurance policies in order to get all of the compensation possible from the liable party.

 Proving a North Carolina Truck Accident Case: Negligence

-In just about any personal injury case in North Carolina, including truck accident cases, the injured party or their surviving family members must prove three things to be successful in recovering from the at-fault party.
+In just about any personal injury case in North Carolina, including truck accident cases, the injured party or their surviving family members must prove three things to prove negligence and be successful in recovering from the at-fault party.

 - That the at-fault party had a legal duty to the injured person.